brendanhasz/probflow/docs/ug_parameters.rst

 always positive.
-To define what transforms to use for each unconstrained variable, pass a dictionary to the ``var_transform`` keyword argument when initializing a parameter, where the keys are strings (the names of the variables) and the values are callables (the transforms to apply).
+To define what transforms to use for each unconstrained variable, pass a dictionary to the ``var_transform`` keyword argument when initializing a parameter, where the keys are strings (the names of the variables) and the values are callables (the transforms to apply, note that these transforms must use only backend operations).

 .. code-block:: python3